 How Flathead Lake Water Levels Affect Boating on the Lake

 The low water levels at Flathead Lake are due to a variety of factors.
-As explained in a recent Montana Free Press article, the low Flathead Lake water levels are in part due to this being the county’s 5th driest start to the year in over 100 years.
-This is paired with the fact that there was a less than ideal snow pack that melted early in the warm spring weather..
+As explained in this Montana Free Press article, low Flathead Lake water levels are in part due to drought.
+For example, 2023 was the county’s 5th driest start to the year in over 100 years.
+That was paired with the fact that there was a less than ideal snow pack that melted early in the warm spring weather.

 How do low Flathead Lake water levels affect boating?

 The main impact to boating from low Flathead Lake water levels is the impact it’s had on area docks.
-Many docks are now unusable due to the low water which means less places to store boats on the water, stop while you are out exploring Flathead Lake, or even put into the water.
-However, the docks at Dayton have been only slightly affected by the low water levels, meaning it’s as easy as ever to set sail on Flathead Lake!
+Many docks become unusable due to the low water which means less places to store boats on the water or even put into the water.

 How do low Flathead Lake water levels affect sailing?

-The low Flathead Lake water levels haven’t had an affect on sailing in the area.
-Go Sail Flathead Lake is still offering charters, boat rentals, and more on Flathead Lake.
-In fact, when you are out sailing the lake, you won’t notice the difference to your sailing experience with lower Flathead Lake water levels.
-Come out and sail with us today
+The low Flathead Lake water levels don’t have an affect on sailing in the area unless lake levels drop 2890.
+Go Sail Flathead Lake still offers charters, boat rentals, and American Sailing courses on Flathead Lake if there is only a moderate dip in water levels.
+In fact, when you are out sailing the lake, you won’t notice the difference to your sailing experience with us when there are lower Flathead Lake water levels.
+If it is safe to sail, we’ll be out on the water so come out and sail with us today!